Large-Vocabulary Segmentation for Medical Images with Text Prompts: Results

-As will be illustrated in Sec.~\ref{sec:method}, to build an universal segmentation model driven by text prompts, we devise the visual encoder and decoder to process diverse medical images and perform segmentation; Meanwhile, domain knowledge is injected into the text encoder to provide precise prompts for the target of interest, {\em i.e.}, the encoding of terminology.
-In this section, we conduct experiments and discuss the effect of different visual backbones and domain knowledge.
-To save computational cost, all the experiment in this section are conduct on \textbf{\samdataset{}-Nano} dataset.
+As will be illustrated in Section~\ref{sec:knowledge_encoding}, to build a large-vocabulary segmentation model driven by text prompts, we inject domain knowledge into the text encoder to provide precise prompts for the target of interest, {\em i.e.}, the encoding of terminology.
+In this section, we conduct experiments and discuss the effect of domain knowledge.
+To save computational cost, the experiment have been conducted on \textbf{\samdataset{}-Nano} dataset.